A tax break means the government is offering you a reduction in your taxes.

 Tax breaks for having dependents

-When preparing your return, one of the first tax breaks you claim is likely to be the exemptions for your dependents.
-These exemptions work just like deductions in reducing your taxable income, but the amount is fixed by the government each year.
+When preparing your return, one of the first tax breaks you claim is likely to be the credit for your dependents.
+These credit work to directly reduce the amount of tax that you owe rather than just reducing your taxable income.

-Like all other tax breaks, just because dependents exemptions are available each year doesn’t mean that it’s permanent.
-Congress can decide tomorrow to fundamentally change the way it collects income tax and can eliminate all dependent exemptions entirely.
+Like all other tax breaks, just because dependents credits are available each year doesn’t mean that it’s permanent.
+Congress can decide tomorrow to fundamentally change the way it collects income tax and can eliminate all dependent credits entirely.